OpenNMT/OpenNMT/docs/training/regularization.md

 * `naive` (default): implements approach described in [Zaremba et al., 2015](https://arxiv.org/pdf/1409.2329.pdf).
 The dropout is only applied on non-recurrent connections.
 * `variational`: implements approach described in [Gal et al., 2016]([https://arxiv.org/pdf/1512.05287.pdf]).
 In this approach, dropout is also applied to the recurrent connections but each timestep applies the same dropout mask.

 The following picture (from Gal et al. paper) describes the different approaches.
-On the left side, the naive dropout, no dropout on recurrent connections, and dropout for each timestep is different.
-On the right side, the variational dropout, there is some dropout on recurrent connections, but dropout for each timesteps are the same,
+On the left side, the naive dropout: no dropout on recurrent connections, and dropout for each timestep is different.
+On the right side, the variational dropout: there is dropout on recurrent connections, but dropout for each timesteps are the same,

 ![Dropout Types](../img/dropout-type.jpg)